riven314/alexlauwh314/_posts/2022-03-06-BlockNeRF.md

 Such reframing implies that we have to treat $\bold{x}$ as a sample randomly drawn from a distribution resembling the conical frustum.
 Simulate $\bold{x}$ probabilistically would make the computation intractable, so we can featurize $\bold{x}$ by its expectation instead.
 To further simplify the setting, we can approximate ithe ill-shaped volumetric distribution by a nice-shaped multivariate Gaussian distribution.
 Such approximatation gives us a closed form on expected $\bold{x}$ transformed by positional encoding, aka $\mathbb{E}(\gamma(\bold{x}))$.

-Since this post aims to explain the concept in an intuitive way so I will omit the exact formula of the closed form in this post.
-As a remark, this technique is called Integrated Positional Encoding because an expectation is no different from an integration (over a probability distribution).

 ![mip_nerf.png]({{ site.baseurl }}/images/2022-03-06-BlockNeRF/mip_nerf.png)

+{% include note.html content='Since this post aims to intuitively explain the concept so I will omit the closed-form formula in this post.
+As a remark, this technique is called Integrated Positional Encoding because an expectation is no different from an integration over a probability distribution.' %}

 ### **2.1.2.
 Colour Prediction by $f\_{\bold{c}}$**